-The Histology and Comparative Pathology Laboratory aims to provide histology and comparative pathology support to iMM scientists investigating animal models of human disease, and scientists/physicians investigating human disease.
+The Comparative Pathology Unit aims to provide histology and comparative pathology support to iMM scientists investigating animal models of human disease, and scientists/physicians investigating human disease.
 Services are also available for extramural investigators.

 What is comparative medicine and pathology?

 Comparative medicine and pathology are divisions of experimental medicine and pathology concerned with understanding phenomena integral to diseases of all species, including humans.
 Investigation focuses on both the similarities and differences between species and includes the development, validation, and utilisation of animal models (both naturally occurring and experimentally induced) to study the aetiology, pathogenesis, and treatment of human and veterinary disease.
 The discipline also includes the study of the normal biology of animals used as laboratory models.

 - Processing, inclusion, sectioning and HE staining - paraffin; embedding and sectioning - cryostat;

 TEM services are provided by Instituto Gulbenkian de Ciência (IGC).
 Researchers interested in doing TEM, please contact Ana Biscaia Santos (email@example.com) in order to initiate communication with IGC.